Anup-Deshmukh/Unsupervised-Chunking/README.md

 All the output files ready for conll eval script are given in the output_chunks directory.
 The reported results on the test set for CPCFG, LM and HRNN can be replicated by running ***eval_conll2000_updated.pl*** (updated official perl eval script which only prints overall phrase level F1 and tag level accuracy)

 Langugae model for unsupervised chunking
-- **run.py** to extract the features from different layers and different attemtion heads
+- **run.py** to extract the features from different layers and different attention heads
-- **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for evaluation script.
+- **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for evaluation script
-- **evaluate_heuristics.py** to evaluate maximal left branching, maximal right branching heuristics on top of LM parser.
+- **evaluate_heuristics.py** to evaluate maximal left branching, maximal right branching heuristics on top of LM parser

 Hierarchical RNN for unsupervised chunking
 - **model4_hrnn.py**